-- 2) Shall facilitate discussion with other UCSB students by organizing events on campus and monitoring programs that the commission is hosting. - 3) Shall actively be working on a project which will address public health or mental health concerns within the on-campus UCSB community. - a) Create a strategy chart and give themselves a set of deadlines that will lead to the end of the quarter or the completion of the project. - b) At the end of the quarter turn in a debrief of the progress made in the quarter and any changes the project may need to the secretary. - 4) Shall attend a minimum of 4 RHA and/or SACC meetings per quarter. - 5) Shall host at least one (1) informative workshop per quarter regarding either public or mental health concerns. - 6) Shall host at least one (1) town hall on campus by Spring to gain student input on Public and Mental Health issues. - 7) Shall update the commission on current projects, programs, and initiatives of other health related organizations. - 8) Shall hold a minimum of two (2) office hours per week. - I) Duties of the Marketing and Outreach Director - 1) Work to develop and enact at least one (1) campus-wide promotional or marketing campaigns per quarter. - 2) Shall oversee the advertising and marketing strategies for all events and the Commission in general. - 3) Shall be responsible for facilitating outreach efforts for the public and mental health Commission. - 4) Shall keep an accurate record of attendance at all events to improve future planning efforts. - 5) Maintain and monitor all commission social media accounts, including Facebook, Twitter, and Instagram by publishing articles, videos, and photography. - 6) Shall be required to attend at least three (3) OSL or AS organizations a quarter to spread awareness about the Public and Mental Health Commission and its goals. - a) The organizations must be in line with the Public and Mental Health Commission's mission statement. - 7) Develop, in conjunction with the Board, the advertising, marketing, and promotion plans. - 8) In collaboration with the secretary, shall be in charge of the email for the Public and Mental Health Commission. - 9) Shall coordinate a Marketing Committee that will assist in the promotion of PMH Commission and work on any individual marketing projects.
-The Marketing and Outreach Coordinator shall reach out to any members by Week 3 of Fall quarter with meeting times. - 10) Shall hold a minimum of two (2) office hours per week.
+- 4) Shall create a strategy chart and give themselves a set of deadlines that will lead to the end of the guarter or the completion of the project. - a) At the end of the quarter turn in a debrief of the progress made in the quarter and any changes the project may need to the secretary. - 5) Shall attend a minimum of (2) UCSB Active Minds meetings per quarter and provide them with updates regarding the work and projects of the Public and Mental Health Commission. - 6) Shall attend a minimum of (2) UCSB Health & Wellness meetings per quarter and provide them with updates regarding the work and projects of the Public and Mental Health Commission. - 7) Shall update the commission on current projects, programs, and initiatives of other health related organizations. - 8) Shall hold a minimum of two (2) office hours per week.

+I) Duties of the Marketing Director

+- 1) Work to develop and enact at least one (1) campus-wide promotional or marketing campaigns per quarter. - 2) Shall oversee the advertising and marketing strategies for all events and the Commission in general. - 3) Maintain and monitor all commission social media accounts, including Facebook, Twitter, and Instagram by publishing articles, videos, and photography. - 4) Develop, in conjunction with the Board, the advertising, marketing, and promotion plans. - 5) In collaboration with the secretary, shall be in charge of the email for the Public and Mental Health Commission. - 6) Shall be responsible for keeping the website up to date for the Public and Mental Health Commission. - 7) Shall coordinate a Marketing Committee that will assist in the promotion of PMH Commission and work on any individual marketing projects.
+The Marketing and Outreach Coordinator shall reach out to any members by Week 3 of Fall quarter with meeting times. - 8) Shall hold a minimum of two (2) office hours per week.